LAST REVIEWED Feb 11 2022 10 MIN READ

 Employers that must enroll in MarylandSaves or 401(k) alternative

 Any private sector, for-profit, or nonprofit business operating in the state of Maryland that meets the following criteria must participate in the plan:

 Those that pay employees through a payroll system or service

 Small businesses in operation at least two years

 Companies that do not currently offer an employer-sponsored retirement savings arrangement to employees

 Businesses that have not provided a retirement savings plan in the last two years

-The bill also dictates eligibility for employees of covered small businesses.
-Workers must be at least 18 years old to participate, and they cannot have access to an employer-sponsored retirement plan.
+The bill dictates eligibility for employees of covered small businesses.
+Workers must be at least 18 years old to participate, and cannot have access to an employer-sponsored retirement plan.
 MarylandSaves requires automatic enrollment for employees.
 However, employees may opt-out of the plan at any time.
 Employees can withdraw funds, choose investment options, and change their savings amount.
 Plus, accounts are portable, meaning that savers may keep them when they change jobs.